By Jane Barthelemy.

 Agave Nectar (Refined, 85% carbs, not Paleo)

 This delicious sweetener is made from the agave plant.
-The juice is heated and hydrolyzed to make syrup, which is comparable in calories to table sugar and about 150% as sweet.
+The juice is heated and hydrolyzed to make a syrup that is comparable in calories to table sugar and about 150% as sweet.
 Raw agave juice is clearly an unrefined Paleo sweetener.
 However, once it is boiled down and processed, that’s refined.
 And it’s surprisingly high in carbs -79% – 95%, often higher than high fructose corn syrup.
 However the carb content varies as there’s no industry standard for how to produce it.
-Agave syrup has a low glycemic level and doesn’t cause a sudden spike in blood sugar.
+Agave syrup has a low glycemic level so it doesn’t cause a sudden spike in blood sugar.
 That’s because agave’s main sugar is fructose, which is absorbed more slowly, and is digested in the liver.
 However new research shows that fructose is even more harmful than table sugar.
 Doctors say that consuming more than 20 grams (4 1/4 teaspoons) of fructose per day can trigger insulin response, metabolic imbalance, high cholesterol, and weight gain.
+Stay far away from Agave!

 Artificial Sweeteners (0% carbs, Not Paleo)